 Special rules for students

 SSA operates eligibility rules for students which are slightly different to other NatCen surveys.
-This is because with SSA being conducted over the summer, we have previously tended to exclude students both at their term-time address (because they may have given their student accommodation up over the summer) and at their parents' address (because people who lived elsewhere to study are excluded under standard NatCen rules).
+This is because with SSA being conducted over the summer and we want to make sure that we include students in our survey.